ArnoldBophine/Data-Warehouse/README.md

 ## Bophine Arnold Odiyo 668821

 ## Database and Data Analysis Project

-This project demonstrates how to:
+This project demonstrates the use of Python, SQLite, and Pandas for basic database creation, manipulation, and data analysis.
+It is structured to introduce fundamental operations such as printing output, setting up a relational database, inserting records, retrieving them, and analyzing the data using Pandas.

+## Objectives

+The main objectives of this project are:

-Print a simple "Hello World" message.
+To demonstrate a simple "Hello World" program in Python.

-Create and interact with a SQLite database.
+To create and interact with a SQLite database (data_warehouse.db).

-Perform basic data operations using Python and Pandas.
+To define and populate a relational table (employees).

+To perform data retrieval and store the results in a Pandas DataFrame.

+To explore the dataset using Pandas functionalities:

+Displaying data samples.

+Getting column info.

+Generating descriptive statistics.

+Checking for missing values.

- Project Structure
+##  Project Structure

 ## Notebook/Script contains: